rightscale-cookbooks/rightscale_tag/README.md

 [![Build Status](https://travis-ci.org/rightscale-cookbooks/rightscale_tag.png?branch=master)](https://travis-ci.org/rightscale-cookbooks/rightscale_tag)

-This cookbook provides recipes and library methods for dealing with machine tags in RightScale.
+This cookbook provides recipes, resources, providers, and library methods for dealing with machine tags in RightScale.
 It builds on the resources and library methods in the [machine_tag] cookbook and provides a higher level set of functionality dealing specifically with RightScale.
-In the future it will include support for defining a 3-tier web application architecture on RightScale with machine tags.
+There are resources, providers, and library methods for definign a 3-tier web application consisting of load balancer, application, and database servers.
+The resources and providers allow for setting up tags on the respective servers while the helper methods can be used by other servers needing to find them.

 For information about some of the machine tags used by this cookbook, see [List of Instance RightScale Tags].